 Our First Aid station will be offering a drink and drug testing service throughout the event.
 If in doubt, please use this service and save yourself (and others) the risk.

 All vehicles entering Elements Festival 2018 will require a vehicle pass.
 The $20 fee will cover traffic management costs, reduce the number of vehicles on site and, therefore, increase the number of sweet camping spots.
 We’re hoping this will also encourage carpooling which will save you not just on the vehicle pass fee but also on fuel, all while helping ease our impact on the environment.
 Wins all around.

 Vehicle passes can be bought when you purchase your online ticket, or at the front gate of the festival.
 Motorbikes get a free pass since you can’t really carpool and you’re not taking up much space.
-And, since we’re chivalrous folks, Elements will offer a free shuttle service from the front gate to the festival grounds for anyone wishing to park their vehicle at the front gate car park and avoid the fee.

 Since we’re not ones for subtlety, we’ll say it again: get down with carpooling.
 It is better for:

 - the environment – fewer cars on the road

 - your festival funds – you can share fuel costs